Vegan burger maker Beyond Meat sizzles in market debut

 Goldman Sachs, J.P.Morgan and Credit Suisse are the lead underwriters to the IPO.

-Reporting by Bharath Manjesh in Bengaluru; Editing by Anil D'Silva
+Reporting by Bharath Manjesh in Bengaluru and Tina Bellon in New York; Editing by Anil D'Silva